mathspp/mathspp/pages/02.blog/02.solutions/s025-knights-tour/item.en.md

 the knight hasn't visited yet!

 This is it, this is how you can beat Alice if you are player 2.
-Soon you will be able to test out this strategy by playing against the computer [here][knights-tour-demo].
+You can test out this strategy by playing against the computer [here][game].

 If you have any questions about my solution, found an error (woops!) or want to share *your* solution, please **leave a comment** below!